Wealthsimple Core vs Premium vs Generation (2026 Comparison)

 Example: Buying $10,000 of Apple stock:

-- FX fee: $150 (buy) + $150 (sell) = $300 round-trip cost
+- FX fee: $150 (buy) + $150 (sell) = $300 round-trip cost on a single trade

 For someone trading US stocks monthly, this makes sense: